 Select a specific therapeutic objective: A therapeutic objective should be chosen for each of the pathophysiologic processes defined in the preceding step.
 In a patient with rheumatoid arthritis, relief of pain by reduction of the inflammatory process is one of the major therapeutic goals that identifies the drug groups that should be considered.
 Arresting the course of the disease process in rheumatoid arthritis is a different therapeutic goal, which might lead to consideration of other drug groups and prescriptions.

 Select a drug of choice: One or more drug groups will be suggested by each of the therapeutic goals specified in the preceding step.
-Selection of a drug of ...
+Selection of a ...